 Required Required

 Form (1 Per Scout/Adult) (1 Per Unit) For Troop Use

 BSA Annual Health and Yes

 Medical Record (A, B, & C) Required for ALL Scouts

 and Adults, no matter how

 long they are staying at

 camp.

 Cowboy Action Hold Harmless Yes

 Form Scouts (14+) and Adults to

 participate on Tuesday

 Night.
+111

 Pre-Camp Swim Classification We recommend doing

 Record Swim Checks prior to

 Summer Camp.
 Please

 bring this signed form

-to Check-In if you do.
+Cook a /Cook all all as Farman Yes to Check-In if you do.

-Scuba/Snorkeling Forms Yes

-Scouts wishing to take
+Scuba/Snorkeling Forms Scouts wishing to take

 Scuba or Snorkeling must

 have these forms to give to

-Fords Dalacas Forms the instructors.
+the instructors.

+Early Release Form the first detors.
 Yes

-Early Release Form

-If you have Scouts leaving
+Early Release Form If you have Scouts leaving

-early during your session, please fill out this form
+early during your session,

+please fill out this form

 and bring to check-in.

 Camper Code of Conduct Yes

-Camper code of conduct Please go over the Code of
+The Court of Court o Please go over the Code of

 Conduct with your Scouts

 and their parents.

 Signatures required.
 Bring

 to Check-in.

 Special Diet Request Form YES

-- F If you have Scouts or
+If you have Scouts or

 Adults that have Deatary

 Restrictions, EACH person

 needs to fill out this

 electionic form 3 weeks

 prior to your session.

 Troop Roster Yes

-Individual Scout Activity Yes
+Individual Scout Activity Schedule Yes

-Schedule

 Troop Program Daily Schedule Yes